How To Paint Your Own Needlepoint Canvas

 Brooke from the Learning to Paint Needlepoint Group says she was recommended to use the white triangular makeup sponges for painting full coverage backgrounds and she says they work like a charm, getting into the nooks and crannies of the weave very well.

 Folks recommend you use Copic, Micron Pigma, or the IdentiPens that Amy Bunger uses in her Home Studies.
 A 4H pencil or acrylic paints also work.
-For some designs you can simply baste the outlines you need.
+For some designs you can simply baste the outlines you need and then rip then out later to avoid lines that show through the stitching or paint.
+(I've used IdentiPens and they are very nice, with a fine tip on one end and a broader one on the other, but if you need to cover a very light color with a very dark color, paint works better.)

 The blue vanishing pens quilters use can work but in my experience they are problematic.
 Heat sets them, so don't iron the canvas or leave it in a hot car.
 Cold water is supposed to remove the blue lines in some brands (read the instructions).
-Sometimes that works.
+Sometimes that works but there are no guarantees.
 I have had some blue lines vanish on their own overnight —poof!— and some blue lines that never vanished, so use at your own risk.
 I usually am able to erase a blue line with cold water on a Q-tip but use with caution.
 You don't want your thread to get wet and the color run, which can happen.

 How To Paint